 There is a leaderboard, however, I am usually not in a huge rush to make the leaderboard.
-I tried one time, and I was done with the solution in 10-15 minutes and was nowhere near the leaderboard.
+I tried one time, and I was done the solution in 10-15 minutes and was nowhere near the leaderboard.
 I simply enjoy the opportunity to solve the problem.

 In 2017, the problems have not been too difficult.
 However, they don’t tend to get challenging until about the 10th.
 So far, I’d classify the problems I’ve seen over three years as follows:

 DFS / Tree Search

 These would be the problems like traveling salesman and pathfinding type of problems.
 These are very interesting.